 By cutting coverage I didn’t need anymore, I saved about $400 and cut my annual insurance premium to $600.

-Getting insurance on a used car works the same as with a new car.
-However, some insurers exclude older car models in its online quoting process.
+Getting auto insurance on a used car works the same as with a new car.
+However, some insurers exclude older car models in the online quoting process.
 You may need to call about getting a policy in this case.

 Steps to apply for car insurance:

 - Start an online quote by entering your ZIP code, or call a customer service representative.

 - Fill in personal and vehicle information, especially your car’s make, model and age.